vince7ben23/Prediction-Of-Market-Sales/README.md

 ## Code Overview

-There are two seperated scripts, to deal with data preprocessing and model evaluating respectivly.
+There are two seperated scripts, to deal with data preprocessing and model evaluation respectivly.

 Data preprocessing: do data exploration first, then deal with missing value and ''not make sense'' value, and find new feature via feature engineering, prepare the clean data for prediction.

-Model evaluating: in this project, predict product sales with two machine learning algorithms, multi-variable regression and decision-tree, and use cross-validation and learn curve to evaluate the performance of each model.
+Model evaluation: in this project, predict product sales with two machine learning algorithms, multi-variable regression and decision-tree, and use cross-validation and learn curve to evaluate the performance of each model.